 Why is cancer in later life a big issue?

 There are many reasons why cancer is a big issue for older people.
 These range from the low awareness of the increased risk as we age to ensuring treatment decisions for older people are based on need rather than age.
-Improving early diagnosis is also very important for maximising chances for long-term survival.
+Improving early diagnosis is also vital for maximising the chances of long-term survival.

 We need to critically assess our cancer services to ensure they are meeting the needs of an ageing population.

-Doreen's story shows why we need change in the way we care for older people with cancer.
+Doreen Shotton was a Trustee at Age UK Mid Mersey when she was diagnosed with cancer.
+Her story shows why we need to change how we care for older people with cancer.